wp-plugins/2mb-autocode/readme.txt

 *First release. woohoo!

 == Upgrade Notice ==

+= 1.2.1 =

+This is a bug fix release.
+If you use ##do_top## or ##do_bottom##, this is for you.

+= 1.2 =

+You can now override text placement on a per-post basis in the editor, instead of having to use special tags.
+Also if your text was not showing on each post when the home checkbox was unchecked, this fixes that issue.

 = 1.1.2 =
 If you use inline php to do your php inside posts: